komora-io/marble/README.md

 At a high-level, it supports atomic batch writes and single-object reads.
 Garbage collection is manual.
 All operations are blocking.
-Nothing is cached in-memory except for zstd dictionaries and file handles to all storage files.
 Objects may be sharded upon GC by providing a custom `Config::partition_function`.
 Partitioning is not performed on the write batch when it